SegoCode/AutoWall/README.md

 </p>

 ## About

-The easiest way to use a program like weebp for the average user with some additions.
+Turn videos into windows wallpapers, the easiest way to use a program like weebp for the average user with some additions.
-Written in the classic Autoit to make it as simple as possible, just create one file out of the folder, a bat file in "shell:startup" for lauch in windows startup, is deleted if you press the reset button.
+Written in the classic Autoit to make it as simple possible, just create one file out of the folder, a bat file in "shell:startup" for lauch in windows startup, is deleted if you press the reset button.

-For more technical information visit [weebp repo.](https://github.com/Francesco149/weebp)

 ## Features
 - Browse your video/gif files
 - Reset button to reverse all
 - Set your wallpaper on windows startup

 ## Download